azuredevcollege/trainingdays/day4/challenges/02-github-actions-intro.md

 ## A clean slate 🧻 - GitHub Pages

-For this challenge we will again work on an empty repository so nothing comes in the way of our automation madness.
+For this challenge we will again work on an empty repository so nothing comes in the way of our automation attempts.
+Before you create this repository, please read this section about repository naming in relation to GitHub Pages.

-We want to also give you a quick tour on GitHub Pages.
+We also want to give you a quick tour on GitHub Pages.
 This feature allows you to host static websites directly on GitHub, making for a great place to host your documentation for your project together with it's source code.